LubomirKoprla/assignment-gis/documentation.md

 # Frontend

 The frontend application is a static HTML page (`index.html`), which shows a mapbox.js widget.
-It is displaying hotels, which are mostly in cities, thus the map style is based on the Emerald style.
-I modified the style to better highlight main sightseeing points, restaurants and bus stops, since they are all important when selecting a hotel.
-I also highlighted rails tracks to assist in finding a quiet location.
+It is displaying TOP10 green cities and you can draw polygon to calculate the ratio of built-up area.
+You can click on green city icon to show detail about city.
+We modified map visualization in mapbox web app to improve user experience with using our map.

 # Backend